The Good Companions (musical): Productions

-After a tryout in Manchester, The Good Companions opened on July 11, 1974 at Her Majesty's Theatre in London and ran for 252 performances.
+After a tryout in Manchester, The Good Companions opened on July 11, 1974, at Her Majesty's Theatre in London and ran for 252 performances.
 The cast included John Mills as Jess Oakroyd, Judi Dench as Elizabeth Trant, Christopher Gable as Inigo Jollifant, Marti Webb as Susie Dean, Malcolm Rennie as Morton Mitcham, and Ray C. Davis as Jerry Jerningham.
 Webb replaced Celia Bannerman at short notice during the Manchester tryout when it was decided that Bannerman's singing voice wasn't up to the part.
 The score was orchestrated by Herbert W. Spencer and Angela Morley.
-An original cast album was released on compact disc by DRG in September 1992.
+An original cast album was released by EMI Records, with a compact disc version by DRG following in September 1992.

 The concept of a concert party was foreign to American audiences, and a non-musical stage adaptation of the Priestley novel had closed on Broadway after only 68 performances in 1931 so, despite the popularity of the Previn/Mercer score, it was decided not to open a production in New York City.